 - a $5,000 fine for gender discrimination (for the gender-specific Craigslist ad seeking a “counter girl”)

 Racial and gender discrimination in the workplace is illegal under federal law (Title VII of the Civil Rights Act of 1964), New York State law, and New York City law.
-If you have been denied employment because of racial or gender discrimination, please speak to one of our experienced attorneys.
+If you have been denied employment because of racial or gender discrimination, call us at 800-807-2209 for a free consultation to speak to one of our experienced attorneys.